Devon Toews: Colorado Avalanche

-As a restricted free agent with the Islanders, due to salary cap constraints, Toews was traded by Long Island to the Colorado Avalanche in exchange for 2021 and 2022 second-round draft picks, on October 12, 2020.
+As a restricted free agent with the Islanders, due to salary cap constraints, Toews was traded by New York to the Colorado Avalanche in exchange for 2021 and 2022 second-round draft picks, on October 12, 2020.
 On October 27, Toews was signed to a four-year, $16.4 million contract with the Avalanche.
 In his first season with the Avalanche, he primarily played alongside Cale Makar while leading the team in ice-time per game in both regular season and playoffs.

-On June 26 2022, Devon Toews would win the Stanley Cup with the Colorado Avalanche in 2022, winning his first Cup.
+On June 26, 2022, Toews won the Stanley Cup, his first, with the Avalanche.

+On October 13, 2023, Toews signed a seven-year, $50.75 million ($7.25 million AAV) contract extension with the Avalanche.

 Personal life

-Toews was born to parents Werner and Tammy Toews and was raised in Abbotsford, British Columbia, along with one brother.
-He is not related to the Chicago Blackhawks captain Jonathan Toews.
+Toews was born to parents Werner and Tammy Toews and was raised in Abbotsford, British Columbia, along with one brother, Nolan.
+Toews's parents were baseball fans who named their sons after Toronto Blue Jays fielder Devon White and Texas Rangers pitcher Nolan Ryan.

-In September 2018, Toews became engaged to his girlfriend Kerry.
-They were married on October 10, 2020.
-In lieu of wedding favors they chose to donate money to Hockey Fights Cancer in honor of Toews' Quinnipiac teammate, Sam Anas, whose mother, Deme, died from breast cancer in August 2020.
+Toews and his wife Kerry have two children.
+They became engaged in 2018 and married in October 2020.
+At their wedding, in lieu of wedding favors, they made a donation to Hockey Fights Cancer in honor of Demetra Anas, who was the mother of Toews' Quinnipiac teammate Sam Anas and who had died of breast cancer two months earlier.

+Despite their shared last name, Toews is not related to fellow Canadian ice hockey player and former Chicago Blackhawks captain Jonathan Toews.